robinhouston/freckle-command/README.md

                             default you can miss this out
-      -d DATE, --date=DATE  the date you did this task, yyyy-mm-dd -c, --create          create the project if it does not exist -v, --verbose         print detailed logging messages
+      -d DATE, --date=DATE  the date you did this task, yyyy-mm-dd -c, --create          create the project if it does not exist -u USER, --user=USER  email address of user to record time for, if not you -v, --verbose         print detailed logging messages
       -s, --silent          print no informational messages